darkreader/darkreader/README.md

 2. [TypeScript 1.3 for VS2013](https://visualstudiogallery.msdn.microsoft.com/955e0262-0858-40c9-ab5a-1acc680e9bfd).

 ## Fixing the inversion of specific blocks
-If some blocks of web page should not be inverted the [contrary.json](https://github.com/alexanderby/darkreader/blob/master/src/DarkReader/generation/basic/contrary.json) file should be edited.
+If some blocks of web page should not be inverted, the [contrary.json](https://github.com/alexanderby/darkreader/blob/master/src/DarkReader/generation/basic/contrary.json) file should be edited.
 The ```urlPattern``` value contains a [regular expression](http://regexr.com/) for matching page's URL and ```selectors``` value contains [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_Started/Selectors) for matching the specific blocks.
-If there would be no matches found for page URL, then ```commonSelectors``` valus would be used to generate CSS.
+If there would be no matches found for page URL, then ```commonSelectors``` values would be used to generate CSS.
 ```JSON
 ﻿{
     "commonSelectors": "img, iframe, video",